What is wrong diagnosis/misdiagnosis?

 The initial symptoms of cancer can be misdiagnosed as being caused by other illnesses.
 For example, lung cancer can be misdiagnosed as chronic obstructive pulmonary disease.

 It is also possible for people to be diagnosed with cancer, when in fact they are suffering from a less serious problem, such as a benign tumour.
+The wrong diagnosis here can result in someone undergoing completely unnecessary cancer treatment.

 Stroke symptoms can sometimes be mild or vague.
 However, immediate diagnosis and treatment is vital to limit the complications of a stroke, any resulting disabilities and to prevent death.